U2: Vocals

 Bono is known for his impassioned vocal style, often delivered in a high register through open-throated belting.
 He has been classified as a tenor, and according to him has a three-octave vocal range; one analysis found it to span from C♯_{2} to G♯_{5} on studio recordings over the course of his career.
 He frequently employs "whoa-oh-oh" vocalisations in his singing.
 Rock musician Billie Joe Armstrong of Green Day said: "He's a physical singer, like the leader of a gospel choir, and he gets lost in the melodic moment.
 He goes to a place outside himself, especially in front of an audience, when he hits those high notes."
 He added that Bono is "not afraid to go beyond what he's capable of".

-In the early days of U2, Bono unintentionally developed an English vocal accent as a result of him mimicking his musical influences such as Siouxsie and the Banshees.
+In the early years of U2, Bono unintentionally developed an English vocal accent as a result of him mimicking his musical influences such as Siouxsie and the Banshees.
 He said that he found his own singing voice after attending a Ramones concert and hearing Joey Ramone sing.
 Bono's vocal style evolved during the band's exploration of roots music for The Joshua Tree; Spin said that he learned to command "the full whisper-to-shout range of blues mannerisms".
 Bono attributed this maturation to "loosening up", "discover[ing] other voices", and employing more restraint in his singing.
 For "Where the Streets Have No Name", he varied the timbre of his voice extensively and used rubato to vary its timing, while author Susan Fast found "With or Without You" to be the first track on which he "extended his vocal range downward in an appreciable way".

 Bono continued to explore a lower range in the 1990s, using what Fast described as "breathy and subdued colors" for Achtung Baby.
 One technique used on the album is octave doubling, in which his vocals are sung in two different octaves, either simultaneously or alternating between verses and choruses.
 According to Fast, this technique introduces "a contrasting lyrical idea and vocal character to deliver it", leading to both literal and ironic interpretations of Bono's vocals.
 On tracks such as "Zoo Station" and "The Fly", his vocals were highly processed, giving them a different emotional feel from his previous work.
 Bono said that lowering his voice helped him find a new vocal vocabulary, which he felt was limited to "certain words and tones" by his tenor voice.
 His singing on Zooropa was an even further departure from U2's previous style; throughout the record, Bono "underplay[ed] his lung power", according to Jon Pareles, and he also used an operatic falsetto he calls the "Fat Lady" voice on the tracks "Lemon" and "Numb".
 As he has aged, Bono has continued to evolve his singing, relying more on "the croon than the belt", according to Rolling Stones Joe Gross.